1. Examples

 You might be going for a part-time job where you will only see your boss once a week, but no matter how informal the setting you should still start with a ‘Dear Mr/Mrs/Ms Surname’ greeting.

-Make sure that you spell their name correctly.
-Many part-time jobs may not have a formal job description where the hiring manager’s name is given, so phone reception to check if you are not sure.
+Make sure that you spell the recipient's name correctly!
+Some part-time job ads may not include application instructions indicating he hiring manager’s name, so search online or phone the employer's receptionist to check if you are not sure.
 This call may offer a useful opportunity to ask any other questions.

 Cover letter introduction

-The introduction to the cover letter needs to outline your ability to do the job.
-This might sound basic, but for a part-time job it is common that you may not have previous experience, so it is important to demonstrate the transferable skills that will enable your success.
+The cover letter introduction needs to outline your ability to do the job.
+This might sound basic, but for a part-time job it is common for applicants to lack previous experience, so it's important to demonstrate the transferable skills that will enable your success.

-Read our adaptable part-time job cover letter example introduction:
+Here's our part-time job cover letter greeting and introduction example:

 Dear Mr Erby,